Academic Progress Standards

 In order to be awarded an applied science degree or certificate, students must complete courses covering three related instructional areas: computation, communication, and human relations.
 Specific courses are required that will fulfill these competencies.
 The curriculum in professional/technical areas is competency based and has been developed to meet industry-wide skills standards.

-While candidates are expected to comply with all degree requirements, a student may request an exception if there are extenuating circumstances which warrant consideration.
+While candidates are expected to comply with all degree requirements, a student may request an exception if extenuating circumstances warrant consideration.
 The review process is initiated by the student’s submission of a written petition to the Registration and Records Office outlining the exception requested and stating the reasons for the request.
 The petition should be submitted with the degree application two quarters before the student plans to graduate.
-The Registrar & Director of Enrollment Services, in consultation with the Dean of Student Services, will review the petition.
+The Registrar & Director of Enrollment Services, in consultation with the Dean who oversees the degree will review the petition.
 The student will receive written notification of the decision.

 Commitment to Academic Goals

 Upon completion of 60 credits toward the transfer associate degree or an associate of applied science degree, students must apply for graduation.
 Certificate students must apply for graduation one or two quarters prior to graduation, depending on the certificate requirements.
-This timeline is intended to allow sufficient time for necessary adjustments to a student’s course schedule and to better support timely program completion.
+This should allow sufficient time for necessary adjustments to a student’s course schedule and to better support timely program completion.
 Students will receive an email notification reminding them to apply for graduation.

 Honors at Graduation